cartographer-project/cartographer_ros/docs/source/configuration.rst

   Interval in seconds at which to publish poses, e.g. 5e-3 for a frequency of 200 Hz.

+publish_to_tf
+  Enable or disable providing of TF transforms.

+publish_tracked_pose_msg
+  Enable publishing of tracked pose as a `geometry_msgs/PoseStamped`_ to topic "tracked_pose".

 trajectory_publish_period_sec
   Interval in seconds at which to publish the trajectory markers, e.g. 30e-3 for 30 milliseconds.